btholt/complete-intro-to-sql/README.md

 ## License

-The **code** is this repo is licensed under the Apache 2.0 license.
+The **code** in this repo is licensed under the Apache 2.0 license.

 The **content** is licensed under CC-BY-NC-4.0.